Mauro Boselli: Club León

 In June 2013, he moved to Club León in Mexico.

 In his first game for Leon, Boselli scored a double, his first goals, in the Copa MX against Dorados.
 Three days later, he debuted in the Liga MX, scoring in a 2–1 victory against Atlas.

 In December 2013, León became champion of Liga MX Apertura 2013, being a key player for the championship and most games played during the season.

 Yet again, in the Clausura 2014, he was a key player the next year, when León became champions for the second year in a row making them the second Mexican team to become "bicampeones" in the 6 months modalilty tournament.
 (Also León won the first "bicampeón" in the 1950s, one year tournament).
 He is currently the club's second highest goalscorer in its entire history, with 130 goals scored in all competitions.

 In 2018, whilst at Leon, Boselli reached marking 200 career goals.
 Boselli achieved two Liga MX titles for Leon.

 Corinthians

-In January 2019, he moved to two-time FIFA Club World Cup winner Corinthians in Brazil.
+In January 2019, he moved to Corinthians in Brazil.

 For 2019, Boselli disputed 26 games, scored 8 goals and gave two assistances for Corinthians between the local tournament and the Copa Sudamericana, he also won the 2019 Paulista Championship.